 Hon.
-David Joanasie (interpretation): Thank you, Mr. Speaker.
-I also thank him for his question.
-Currently the schools have not sent them, although they register the attendance figures and staff also follow up with the schools to check on the figures.
+David Joanasie (interpretation): Thank you, Mr. Speaker and thank you for the question.
+The schools have not sent those figures as of yet, though they register the attendance, and staff also follow up with the schools to check on the figures.
 However, at this time I don't have the most current figures.
-We are anticipating them in the future, but I cannot ascertain exactly when I would get the figures.
+We are anticipating them in the near future, but I cannot specify as to exactly when I will receive those figures.
 Thank you, Mr. Speaker.